 Have a friend hold a mirror against your walls and ceiling – and then watch the mirror from your seating position while he slides it along the wall.
 Anywhere you can see a speaker in the mirror you will need to place treatments.
 Don’t forget to deal with the wall behind you as you do this exercise.

-For early reflections you can use 2″ 3pcf fiberglass to solve your problems.
+For early reflections you can use 2″ 3pcf rock mineral wool to solve your problems.
 You get more bang for the buck with these treatments if you can place them off the wall instead of tight against it.
 This also increases their efficiency with lower frequency transmissions – thus adding more bass control in your room.

 One condition is shown in the figure below, this is the cause of comb filtering (so named because a graph of the signal resembles a comb.